Skip to Main Content

 Renaissance Society Programs

+You have several ways to make the choices you have for this 2025 Fall Semester.
 You can read the flipbook version of the Catalog online.
-Or you can view the PDF version, which you can download to your computer and print out pages you want.
-There is also a briefer Schedule-At-a Glance to help with your planning.
-You can also print it.
-NOTE: You can begin signing up for classes on Jan.
-22!
+Or you can view its PDF version, which you can download to your computer and print out pages you want.
+There is also a briefer Schedule-At-A-Glance to help with your planning.
+You can print it if you desire.
+NOTE: You can begin signing up for classes on Aug.
+11 at 8 am!

 Here is a link to a campus map.